digitaltwinconsortium/ManufacturingOntologies/README.md

 ## Running the Production Line Simulation

-On the deployed VM, navigate to the OnPremAssets directory of the unzipped content and run the **StartSimulation** command from a command prompt by supplying the primary key connection string of your Event Hubs namespace, the key1 connection string of your Storage Account and the name of your Azure subscription.
+On the deployed VM, navigate to the OnPremAssets directory of the unzipped repository content downloaded ealier and run the **StartSimulation** command from a command prompt by supplying the primary key connection string of your Event Hubs namespace, the key1 connection string of your Storage Account and the name of your Azure subscription.
 The primary key connection string can be read in the Azure Portal under your Event Hubs' "share access policy" -> "RootManagedSharedAccessKey".
 The key1 connection string can be read in the Azure Portal under your Storage Account' "access keys".
 The Azure Subscription name can be read in the Azure Portal under Subscriptions.
 For example:

     StartSimulation Endpoint=sb://ontologies.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=abcdefgh= DefaultEndpointsProtocol=https;AccountName=ontologiesstorage;AccountKey=abcdefgh==;EndpointSuffix=core.windows.net MyAzureSubscription